 Eric P. Early, the firm’s Managing Partner, is regularly involved in complex litigation matters, primarily focusing on a range of business, entertainment, real estate, title and escrow related litigation.
-Before starting Early Sullivan Wright Gizer & McRae LLP with several of his former colleagues, Mr. Early had been a business litigation partner for ten years at Glaser, Weil, Fink, Jacobs, Howard & Shapiro LLP, formerly the Christensen Miller firm, in Los Angeles, where he was head of the firm’s title and escrow litigation group.
+Before starting Early Sullivan Wright Gizer & McRae LLP with several of his former colleagues, Mr. Early had been a business litigation partner for ten years at Glaser, Weil, Fink, Jacobs, Howard & Shapiro LLP, formerly the Christensen Miller firm, in Los Angeles.

 Before attending law school, Mr. Early spent several years in the film industry including stints directing and producing short films for The Great Space Coaster children’s television show, post-producing animated shows such as Transformers, G.I.
 Joe and Jem and the Holograms, as well as writing several episodes of those series, editing award winning documentaries, serving as Director of Film Operations for Atlantic Entertainment Group, and producing trailers for B-movie king, Roger Corman.

 Mr. Early was selected for inclusion in The Best Lawyers in America© 2017 for Real Estate Litigation and 2018 for Commercial Litigation; Real Estate Litigation; Entertainment Law – Motion Pictures and Television; and Entertainment Law – Music, and has been included on the list of Southern California Super Lawyers every year since 2005.
 Mr. Early has also been included in Super Lawyers Business Edition every year since it began publishing in 2013.

 Sending this email does not create an attorney-client relationship.
 Please do not send any confidential information.